mitch-b/privoto/README.md

 #Configuration

-1. Setup Message Storage Directory
+1. Setup User-Specific Application Settings

-**privoto** needs to know where to drop messages on the system.
-Set this property in `/src/main/resources/application.properties`.
+**privoto** needs to know where to drop messages on the system, and other customizable settings.
+Update the properties found in `/src/main/resources/application.properties` to fit your needs.

+- `storage.dir` : where files are dropped (may change to db storage in future update?)
+- `protocol` : `[http|https]`
+- `hostname` : used for API response URL
+- `upload.size.image` : maximum image upload size (prevent huge uploads)

 #License